sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 (e.g., a licence, a benefit, a passport, a digital ID, a Grant, a Job Offering)

-_Note 1:_ Departmental products aligned to their [Program Alignement Architecture](https://www.canada.ca/en/employment-social-development/corporate/reports/departmental-plan/2018/supplementary-information.html#h2.2) and measured by their [departmental results framework](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#orgs/dept/128/infograph/results).
+_Note 1:_ Departmental products aligned to their [Program Alignement Architecture](https://www.canada.ca/en/employment-social-development/corporate/reports/departmental-plan/2018/supplementary-information.html#h2.2) and measured by their [Departmental Results Framework](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#orgs/dept/128/infograph/results).

 ***CIO Level***: A software or hardware solution that is developed to improve a business capability (internal product) or improve a user experience (external product).